mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/plaindate/monthcode/index.md

 {{JSRef}}

 The **`monthCode`** accessor property of {{jsxref("Temporal.PlainDate")}} instances returns a calendar-specific string representing the month of this date.
-[Calendar](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal#calendars)-dependent.
+It is [calendar](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal#calendars)-dependent.

 Usually it is `M` plus a two-digit month number.
-For leap months, it is the previous month's code followed by `L`.
+For leap months, it is the previous month's code followed by `L` (even if it's conceptually a derivative of the following month; for example, in the Hebrew calendar, Adar I has code `M05L` but Adar II has code `M06`).
 If the leap month is the first month of the year, the code is `M00L`.

 > [!NOTE]
 > Don't assume that `monthCode` is a user-friendly string; use `toLocaleString()` to format your date instead.
 Generally, don't cache the name of months in an array or object.
 Even though `monthCode` usually maps to the month's name within one calendar, we recommend always computing the month's name using, for example, `date.toLocaleString("en-US", { calendar: date.calendarId, month: "long" })`.